memfault/interrupt/_drafts/memfault-matter.md

 -->

 The Tridonic products are based on Thread/802.15.4.
-Thus I'll focus on UDP, IPv6, and Thread in the following.
+Thus I'll focus on UDP, IPv6, and Thread in the article.

 ## Methods to connect a matter/Thread device to Memfault